Transformative learning

 To put it simply, this component explains their life story so far and the experiences that they have had.

-Principles of the Transformative Theory
+Principles of the transformative theory

 This theory has four general scientific laws involved: